NaturionBG/Airbnb_price_analysis/README.md

-An ML project to classify AirBNB housing prices between two categories (0 - Unjustified, 1 - Justified) using classic ML, Computer Vision and Natural Language Processing!
+An ML project to regress AirBNB housing prices using classic ML, Computer Vision and Natural Language Processing!